tobyhogan/convert-CSV-to-KML/README.md

 Output File: Keyhole Markup Language (.kml)
 #
-I purchased a CSV file of all the campgrounds in the USA/Canada from Ultimate Campgrounds.
-I used Python to convert the data into a format that could be uploaded to my GPS.
+I purchased a CSV file of all the campgrounds in the USA/Canada from Ultimate Campgrounds and used Python to convert the data into a format that could be uploaded to my GPS or Googleearth.